eniallator/Compression-Format/README.md

 # Compression Format

-Takes in an N-dimensional list of numbers, then compresses it, and then finally serialises it into a binary file.
+Takes in an N-dimensional list of integers, then compresses it, and then finally serialises it into a binary file.
 Decompression is just the reverse of the above.

 ## Compression Strategy